KI7MT/dotnet-core-examples/README.md

 The majority of the programs are a single file (Program.cs), easy to use, and can be compiled on any operating system capable of running the [.Net Core SDK](https://www.microsoft.com/net/learn/get-started/windows).
-Unless otherwise indicated, no references nor application class libraries are used.
-As and when more advanced topics are added, this will obviously need to change change and be reflected as such in the documentation.
+Unless otherwise indicated, no reference nor application class libraries are used.
+As and when more advanced topics are added, this will obviously need to change and be reflected as such in the documentation.

 ## How to Run Examples